sug0/bafomet/README.md

 Other modules should be somewhat self explanatory, especially if you read the documentation generated with `cargo doc --features expose_impl` for `bafomet`.

+# Licensing

+Choose the MIT or Apache license at your option!